NoamGivaty/GitHubDataCollector/README.md

 The GitHub Data Collector uses the following technologies:
 - Java
+- Spring Boot
 - Regex
 - Web Scraping
 - Docker

+## Docker Image

+To run the application using Docker, build the Dockerfile and run the image.

 ## Data Collected